Skip to main content

 Benilde Hall offers a transitional housing program with the goal to provide supportive housing and help homeless Veterans achieve residential stability.
 Services include skill building that will help hone skills to better prepare our Veterans for a successful, independent lifestyle.

-The Veteran Capital Campaign expansion will add 8 single rooms with a private bathroom for Veterans in the Grant and Per Diem (GPD) program.
+The Veteran Homelessness Capital Campaign expansion has added 8 single rooms with a private bathroom for Veterans in the Grant and Per Diem (GPD) program.

 In 2022 3